-Apna Haq staff both participate in and run conferences regarding violence against women and girls (VAWG) from black and minority ethnic (BME) communities.
+Apna Haq staff both participate in and run conferences regarding violence against women and girls (VAWG) from Black and minoritised communities.
 We believe in the importance of bringing together professionals, practitioners and members of the community for open discussions on relevant issues.

 Hamari Awazain (Our Voices—Asian Women) Conference, May 2019

 This conference was aimed at local Pakistani community women.
-Apna Haq service users performed a drama play on the day, based on a typical case study of a BME family who have been affected by the recent child exploitation and grooming issues.
+Apna Haq service users performed a drama play on the day, based on a typical case study of a Black and minoritised family who have been affected by the recent child exploitation and grooming issues.